 (See also Burns to the Eye Burns to the Eye Burns to the eye can occur after heat- or chemical-related injuries and can result in serious complications, including permanent blindness.
 (See also Overview of Eye Injuries.)
 The eyelids close... read more .)

 Burns are usually caused by heat (thermal burns), such as fire, steam, tar, or hot liquids.
 Burns caused by chemicals Chemical Burns Chemical burns are caused by caustic substances that contact the skin or eyes or are swallowed.
 (See also Burns to the Eye.)
 Caustic substances are chemicals that can damage tissue.
-The damage... read more are similar to thermal burns, whereas burns caused by radiation Radiation Injury read more , sunlight Overview of Sunlight and Skin Damage Sunlight stimulates vitamin D production, helps control some chronic skin diseases (such as psoriasis), and causes a sense of well-being.
+The damage... read more are similar to thermal burns, whereas burns caused by radiation Radiation Injury , sunlight Overview of Sunlight and Skin Damage Sunlight stimulates vitamin D production, helps control some chronic skin diseases (such as psoriasis), and causes a sense of well-being.
 However, sunlight can cause skin damage.
 Damage includes... read more , and electricity Electrical Injuries An electrical injury occurs when a current passes through the body, interfering with the function of an internal organ or sometimes burning tissue.
 Often the main symptom is a skin burn, but... read more differ significantly.
 Events associated with a burn, such as jumping from a burning building, being struck by debris, or being in a motor vehicle crash, may cause other injuries.
 Also, people who were burned by a fire often breathe smoke from the fire (smoke inhalation Smoke Inhalation Smoke can suffocate people and sometimes also contains toxic chemicals produced by the burning substance.
 Some of these chemicals can damage the lungs or poison the body.
 Many people who have... read more ).
 Smoke can suffocate people, but it also contains different chemicals produced by the burning substance.
-Some of these chemicals, such as carbon monoxide Carbon Monoxide Poisoning Carbon monoxide poisoning is common.
-Symptoms may include headache, nausea, drowsiness, and confusion.
-The diagnosis is based on blood tests.
-Carbon monoxide detectors, adequate venting of furnaces... read more and cyanide Systemic Asphyxiant Chemical-Warfare Agents There are many types of chemical-warfare agents that affect different parts of the body.
+Some of these chemicals, such as carbon monoxide Carbon Monoxide Poisoning Carbon monoxide is a colorless, odorless gas that is produced when many materials are burned and can be toxic when breathed in large amounts Carbon monoxide poisoning is common.
+Symptoms may... read more and cyanide Systemic Asphyxiant Chemical-Warfare Agents There are many types of chemical-warfare agents that affect different parts of the body.
 Systemic asphyxiants poison cells throughout the body and include Cyanide compounds Hydrogen sulfide... read more , can be toxic.

 Thermal and chemical burns usually occur because heat or chemicals contact part of the body’s surface, most often the skin.
 Thus, the skin usually sustains most of the damage.
 However, severe surface burns may penetrate to deeper body structures, such as fat, muscle, or bone.